chaos-mesh/website/docs/chaosd-overview.md

 You can use Chaosd to simulate the following fault types:

-- Process: Injects faults into the processes.
-Operations such as killing the process or stopping the process are supported.
+- Process: Injects faults into processes.
+Operations such as killing or stopping a process are supported.
 - Network: Injects faults into the network of physical machines.
-Operations such as increasing network latency, losing packets, and corrupting packets are supported.
+Operations such as increasing network latency, dropping packets, and corrupting packets are supported.
-- Pressure: Injects pressure on the CPU or memory of the physical machines.
+- Pressure: Injects pressure on the CPU or memory of physical machines.
 - Disk: Injects faults into disks of the physical machines.
-Operations such as increasing disk load of reads and writes, and filling disks are supported.
+Operations such as adding disk read/write load and filling disks are supported.
-- Host: Injects faults into the physical machine.
-Operations such as shutdown the physical machine are supported.
+- Host: Injects faults into the physical machine itself.
+Operations such as shutting down the physical machine are supported.

 For details about the introduction and usage of each fault type, refer to the related documentation.

 ### Operating environment

-Your glibc version must be v2.17 or later versions.
+Your glibc version must be v2.17 or later.

 ### Download and deploy